dave-cheever/Conforme-V2/README.md

   - Press 'Add permissions'
   - Press 'Grant admin consent for ...' and then 'Yes'
 - Do the same for 'User.Read.All'
-- Do the same for 'Files.ReadWrite.All'
+- Do the same for 'Sites.ReadWrite.All'
 - Do the same for 'Mail.Send'
 - Grant required authentication data
   - Click on 'Authentication'